syncfusion-content/winui-docs/winui/Masked-TextBox/Customization.md

 ---
 layout: post
-title: Customization in WinUI MaskedTextBox control | Syncfusion
+title: Customization in WinUI Masked TextBox control | Syncfusion
-description: Learn all about the customization such as header, header template, and description support in the MaskedTextBox (SfMaskedTextBox) control.
+description: Learn all about the customization such as header, header template, and description support in the Masked TextBox (SfMaskedTextBox) control.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug